 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Michael Ellis is an Associate in Fish & Richardson’s Dallas office.
-Prior to joining the firm, Mr. Ellis served as an Active Duty Navy JAG attorney with a broad litigation practice.
-He has extensive courtroom experience, having tried numerous contested jury and bench trials, litigated dozens of pre-trial motions, and represented nearly...
+Michael Ellis is an associate in the Dallas office of Fish & Richardson P.C.
+Prior to joining the firm, Mr. Ellis served as an active duty U.S. Navy JAG attorney with a broad litigation practice.
+He has extensive courtroom experience, having tried numerous contested jury and bench trials, litigated dozens of pre-trial motions, and...